kahleeeb3/Web-Team/README.md

 5. In the git terminal, enter the following and hit the enter key.
 ` git pull https://github.com/kahleeeb3/Web-Team.git `
 ![](/setup/image03.png)
 6. A new `Web-Team` folder should have been created.
-Close the git terminal, enter the `Web-Team` folder and create a new folder that is named `Your Name` and then place an empty text file inside the folder.
+Close the git terminal, enter the `Web-Team` folder and then the `Users` folder.
+Create a new folder inside the `Users` folder that is named `Your Name` and then place an empty text file inside the folder.
 7. Navigate back to the `Web-Team` folder, right click and select `Git Bash` once again.
 Now in the terminal type `./github.sh`.
 This will run script to push your changes to the github repository.
 Type your name into the `Push Message` and hit enter.